Alone in the Dark (1992 video game): Legacy

 Alone in the Dark was followed by seven more games in the series: Jack in the Dark (1993), Alone in the Dark 2 (1993), Alone in the Dark 3 (1995), Alone in the Dark: The New Nightmare (2001),' Alone in the Dark (2008), Alone in the Dark: Illumination (2015), and Alone in the Dark (2024).
 The game also inspired two live-action films: Alone in the Dark (2005) and Alone in the Dark II (2008).

-Alone in the Dark is often heralded as the first 3D survival horror game, and some commentators have asserted that the game was the first survival horror game regardless of graphical perspective.
+Alone in the Dark is often heralded as the first 3D survival horror game, and some commentators have asserted that it was the first survival horror game regardless of graphical perspective.
 Critics have also credited Alone in the Dark with setting the standard for subsequent survival horror games by popularizing limited player inventory, a heavy focus on puzzle-solving, an emphasis on survival rather than direct combat, and the use of fixed camera angles.

 During the production of Capcom's 1996 horror game Resident Evil, the game's director Shinji Mikami discovered Alone in the Dark.
-Mikami believed that the game's cinematic fixed-view camera system enabled "greater expressiveness" and a higher level of detail than what was currently possible in fully 3D games, and so he decided to adopt a fixed-view camera system for his project.
+Mikami believed that the cinematic fixed-view camera system enabled "greater expressiveness" and a higher level of detail than what was currently possible in fully 3D games, and so he decided to adopt a fixed-view camera system for his project.
 In several interviews, Mikami has stated that, if it were not for Alone in the Dark, the inaugural Resident Evil would have likely become a first-person shooter.